paul-blankenbaker/spring-boot-examples/spring-boot-logging/README.md

 ## Docker

 One of the nice Spring Boot bonuses is that you have the ability to build docker containers of your Java application without doing much.
+You don't even need to create a Docker file.

 ### Build docker container image